Questions That Always Puzzle People

 Do you carry a pepper spray or a knife with you?

 I do not.
 I did own a knife in the beginning of my journey, but ultimately, it was taken away from me.
 Since then I do not carry anything of the sort.
-Partially due to the confidence in my ability to handle situations without having to settle to violence, and partially because it is personal preference of mine.
-I believe that if it comes down to a physical battle any of these items are not going to increase my odds significantly.
-Therefore, I prefer to concentrate on a ‘weapon’ which is never going to be taken away and used against me and is more potent – intellect.
+Partially due to the confidence in my ability to handle situations without having to settle to self-defence, and partially because it is personal preference of mine.

 What do you eat?

 Consumption of food is one of the basic needs of any living being.
 Thus, for the most part people are always aware and thoughtful in that regard.
 I am almost always offered to have lunch together, taken to a store, offered snacks, and so on.
-When I am hosted in a household, again, food is almost always present.
+When I am hosted in a household, food is almost always present.
 So, I am rarely hungry or undernourished.

 How do you get clothes, or other necessary things?